Nathan Hochman: United States Assistant Attorney General

 Hochman was appointed by President George W. Bush to serve as United States Assistant Attorney General, overseeing the Tax Division of the United States Department of Justice.
 He was unanimously confirmed by the United States Senate on December 19, 2007.

 As head of the Tax Division, Hochman oversaw the US Government's efforts to enforce federal tax law, particularly focused on bringing justice to individuals involved in tax evasion, offshore tax sheltering, bankruptcy fraud, and overall tax fraud.

 Los Angeles Ethics Commission

 Hochman was appointed by Los Angeles City Attorney Carmen Trutanich to serve on the Los Angeles City Ethics Commission and was confirmed unanimously by the Los Angeles City Council.
 His term ran from August 2011 to June 2016.
 The Los Angeles City Ethics Commission is responsible for administering city and state law with regards to political campaigns, lobbying, contracting, and governmental ethics.
 As an Ethics Commissioner, Hochman spearheaded a proposal to provide cash incentives to boost voter turnout in special elections in the City of Los Angeles.
 In 2014, he served as the president of the commission.

+Los Angeles County District Attorney

+Hochman was sworn into District Attorney on December 3, 2024 by actor and former California governor Arnold Schwarzenegger.
+Immediately upon taking office, he revoked several of Gascón's policies which had restricted prosecutors from pursuing the death penalty, requesting sentencing enhancements, and filing charges for misdemeanors such as drug possession and public intoxication.

+In a high profile decision made after his election, Hochman opposed a habeas corpus petition for Erik and Lyle Menendez requesting a new trial for the murder of their parents on the basis of claims that their father had sexually abused Erik, and also opposed resentencing of the brothers stating that they had not disavowed the false statements made about the crimes, thus withdrawing Gascón's original filing.

+Political campaigns

+Hochman was the Republican nominee for the 2022 California Attorney General election, losing the election to Democrat Rob Bonta.

+Hochman ran as an independent candidate for Los Angeles County District Attorney.
+In the March 5, 2024, primary, Hochman advanced to the general election against incumbent George Gascón.
+On November 5, 2024, Hochman was elected as the 44th District Attorney of Los Angeles County, taking over 59% of the vote.